Edit Templates > Understanding assignment types

 - Approvals where any manager can sign off

-Job titles are like casting roles in a play - you define what role you need, but pick the specific person later.
-It’s brilliant for flexible workflows.
+Job titles1 let you define what role you need, then pick the specific person later.
+Great for flexible workflows.

 When to use: